Why Dogs Chew

 - Chewing is often worse in dogs that are under-stimulated, under-exercised, or anxious about being alone.
 To reduce this kind of displacement chewing, provide your dog with daily, vigorous exercise, playtime, and training sessions.

 - Until your dog is fully trained, keep him in his dog-proofed area or crate when you are out.
-Give him only an assortment of chew toys in this area; leave no other objects or furniture he might mistake for chewable items.
+Give them only an assortment of chew toys in this area; leave no other objects or furniture they might mistake for chewable items.
 Rotate the toys from day to day.
 Provide the best and most challenging stuffed toys for the longest absences.

 Never punish your dog for chewing on the wrong thing.
-He will only learn that it’s dangerous to chew when you’re present and will instead reserve chewing for when you’re not present.
-If you catch your dog chewing something unauthorized, interrupt him without being too harsh (“Ah, ah!
+They will only learn that it’s dangerous to chew when you’re present and will instead reserve chewing for when you’re not present.
+If you catch your dog chewing something unauthorized, interrupt them without being too harsh (“Ah, ah!
 That’s not for you.”), and offer him a fabulous dog chew in exchange.